we722/telegram-reward-ssd-click-bot/README.md

 - Tracks users and clicks in JSON file

 ## Setup
-1. Add to GitHub
+1. Upload to GitHub
-2. Deploy to Render
+2. Deploy to Render with Web Service option (Python environment)
 3. Set environment variables:
    - BOT_TOKEN: Your Telegram bot token
    - ADS_LINK: Your advertisement URL